a-bishop/old_blog/_posts/2018-10-22-Modal-Windows.md

 Modal windows are a handy way to present important information when an element is clicked.
 Integrating them in a web app normally requires only a combination of HTML, CSS and JavaScript.
 However, another layer of complexity is added when fetching data dynamically from a database.

-I used the following techniques to create modal windows on an e-commerce website I built out with my classmates earlier this year.
-The premise was a client who wanted a site where he could sell his used vinyl records, and one of the requested features was a modal window that displayed additional information about each album when clicked.
+I learned about techniques for working with modal windows when working on an e-commerce website with my classmates earlier this year.
+The premise for the project was a site where a potential client could sell used vinyl records, and one of the features we implemented was a modal window that displayed additional information about each album when clicked.

 ## Fetching data and populating the HTML page